Sim Bhullar: Raptors 905 (2015–2016)

 On October 31, 2015, Bhullar was acquired by Raptors 905 of the NBA Development League.
 In 39 games for Raptors 905 in 2015–16, he averaged 9.6 points, 6.9 rebounds, 1.1 assists and 1.3 blocks per game.

 Dacin Tigers (2016–2017)

 On August 26, 2016, Bhullar signed with the Dacin Tigers of the Taiwanese Super Basketball League.

 Guangxi Rhinos (2017)

 On April 27, 2017, Bhullar signed with Guangxi Rhinos of the National Basketball League, the second-tier league of China.

 Hsinchu JKO Lioneers (2021–2022)

 On October 22, 2021, Bhullar joined Hsinchu JKO Lioneers of the Taiwanese P. League+.

 Tainan TSG GhostHawks (2022–2024)

 On December 16, 2022, Bhullar signed with Tainan TSG GhostHawks of the T1 League.
 On August 7, 2023, Bhullar re-signed with the Tainan TSG GhostHawks.
 On March 9, 2024, the news reported that Tainan TSG GhostHawks cancelled the registration of Bhullar's playership.

+Hsinchu Toplus Lioneers (2025–present)

+On December 26, 2025, Bhullar returned to the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).

+On March 9, 2026, Bhullar was not registered in the 2025–26 TPBL season final rosters.
+On August 12, Bhullar returned to the Hsinchu Toplus Lioneers of the Taiwan Professional Basketball League (TPBL).